 One end of the track lies in the north of the country at a village called Kokoda.
 It winds up and down over the rugged Owen Stanley ranges and finishes in the south at Ower’s Corner nearby Port Moresby.

-Today the remains of the war lie strewn in the jungle and the track have reverted to quiet solitude, disturbed only by occasional trekking groups.
+Today the remains of the war lie strewn in the jungle and the track has reverted to quiet solitude, disturbed only by occasional trekking groups.
 There are several villages along its length inhabited by peace-loving, hospitable locals.
 These are the descendants of the people who became known during the war as the ‘Fuzzy Wuzzy Angels’ because of their selflessness in helping wounded Australian soldiers.

-Papua New Guinea owned and operated, South Sea Horizons practise responsible tourism that gives back to the communities they interact with.
+Papua New Guinea-owned and operated, South Sea Horizons practise responsible tourism that gives back to the communities they interact with.
 They only employ local Papua New Guineans as porters, historians and cooks.
 The local porters used while trekking includes direct descendants of the last remaining ‘Fuzzy-Wuzzy-Angels’.

 Founder of South Sea Horizons, Alan Manning, said “ANZAC day is such a special time of the year.
 A time where we see a perpetuation of the Kokoda Spirit.
-Maybe I am getting older and my friends are too, but it seems the interests in ANZAC day grows every year, it’s great to see.”
+Maybe I am getting older and my friends are too, but it seems the interest in ANZAC day grows every year, it’s great to see.”